 Education and Training

-Gynecologists are physicians who have completed specialized training in the female reproductive system.
-Like any medical doctor, a gynecologist must complete medical school followed by a residency.
+Gynecologists are doctors who have completed specialized training in the female reproductive system.
+Like any medical or osteopathic doctor, a gynecologist must complete medical school followed by a residency.
 In the United States, residency programs and the certification process cover obstetrics and gynecology in combination.

 The process involves: